briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 ### 2. Enable Minikube Dashboard

-We can also enable your **Minikube dashboard** by running below command:
+We can also enable our **Minikube dashboard** by running below command:

 ```dos
 minikube dashboard